Class 207M: History

 By the end of the 1970s, steam traction in Poland was mostly retired.
 Non-electrified lines became operated with diesel locomotives.
 For short distance passenger traffic (mainly suburban trains) PKP was seeking a more economical solution than a heavy diesel locomotive pulling few cars.
 The obvious solution was the use of railcars.
 However, due to politics-related economical problems Poland was facing in 1980s, it wasn't until 1990 that the first cars were produced.

 The class 207M was developed in ZNTK Poznań by a team led by Polish renowned rail transport engineer Ryszard Suwalski.
 The concept prospected trains from one up to four cars in consist.
 Only 2- and 3-car versions were made, three of each.
 Again, due to economical difficulties class 207M never went into serious production.
 After 2001 a larger contingent of railcars/DMUs went into production and they were based on newer projects than 207M.
+The last class 207M unit was retired in 2017.